SecurityShiba/SecurityShiba.github.io/_posts/2017-02-01-Network-Attack-—-HSRP?-More-Like-Easy-Peasy.md

 > If the password is [very weak](http://www.computerworld.com/article/3024404/security/worst-most-common-passwords-for-the-last-5-years.html), you've also got the beginnings of a weak credentials vulnerability!
 Use the credentials that you find to support your bruteforcing and/or scanning of the further network.
 When password re-use is common throughout the network infrastructure, you will very quickly own all of the infrastructure that uses it.

+Once you have crafted your HSRP packets to set your attacking machine as the active router with a higher priority, you will become the active router and all network traffic will now be routed through your machine.

 #### Denial Of Service (DoS)